Dmitriy-Blokhin/SimpleRestApi/README.md

 This API service also has swagger integration and support.

-After cloaningm building and running solution locally under ISS Express, the API Service will be available by following URL: http://localhost:49181/api/users
+After cloaning, building and running solution locally under ISS Express, the API Service will be available by following URL: http://localhost:49181/api/users

 Swagger UI will be available by following URL: